“Not everything that is faced can be changed, but nothing can be changed until it is faced.”

 I received my MA in Social Work (MSW) and Pupil Personnel Services Credential (PPSC) from San Jose State University and my BA in Sociology from San Francisco State University.

-Since 2017, I have worked with justice-involved individuals and youth in the foster care system.
-My experience includes providing psychotherapy for adolescents and neurodiverse individuals, conducting intensive family work, visiting my clients while incarcerated, advocating in court, performing comprehensive needs assessments, crisis intervention and deescalation, collaborating with community partners, connecting clients to appropriate services, and developing and implementing re-entry and treatment plans.
+My overall experience includes providing psychotherapy and care services for adolescents, neurodiverse, and queer/trans individuals, facilitating intensive family work, visiting my clients while incarcerated, advocating in court, performing comprehensive needs assessments, crisis intervention and deescalation, collaborating with community partners, connecting clients to appropriate services, and developing and implementing re-entry, mental health diversion and treatment plans.

 Services